Appearance

 eZ80 optimization notes from planning: Minimize function parameters (eZ80 passes all args on stack, no register calling convention), make search-state variables static globals rather than recursion parameters, use uint8_t/int8_t aggressively since byte-wide operations are the native sweet spot.

 Realistic Elo ceiling discussion: With heroic optimization (hand-tuned assembly, Texel tuning, large opening book), the ceiling is ~1800-2000 Elo.
 The hard wall is search depth — at 2000+ Elo, decisive positions need 12-15 plies, and even at 10K NPS with perfect pruning you can't reach that depth in complex middlegames.
 Historical validation: best 1980s commercial chess computers (Mephisto MM IV, Fidelity Mach IV) topped out around 2000-2100 on similar effective throughput.
-The final measured result of ~2083 Elo at 27s/move confirms Hunter's pre-implementation estimate was accurate.
+The final measured result of ~2083 Elo at 27s/move confirms my pre-implementation estimate was accurate.

-3.3 Elo Measurement Methodology
+2.3 Elo Measurement Methodology

-Hunter separately researched how to defensibly measure the engine's Elo.
+I separately researched how to defensibly measure the engine's Elo.
 The investigation pulled in Marco Meloni's empirical data (110,000+ games at various node limits, calibrated against the SSDF human rating scale) and established the methodology:

 Stockfish's UCI_LimitStrength mode was chosen over raw time throttling.
 UCI_Elo ranges from 1320-3190, calibrated at 120s+1s, anchored to CCRL 40/4 ±100 Elo.
 It works by intentionally selecting suboptimal moves with calibrated randomness — much more human-like than just limiting time.
 Below skill level 10 (~2596 Elo), the rating is hardware/time-control independent.